igorw/weblog/bookshelf.md

 light on why women and other minorities are "out of the loop" of computing, and how we might fix the leaky pipeline.

-While the presented research focuses mostly on the computer science department at CMU, a lot of the culture in our industry is an amplified reflection of the culture that is forged in schools and universities.
+This case study at CMU showed that by changing culture and mindset, computer science education *can* be made more accessible, so that future generations of makers will be diverse enough to survive.

+We should probably also fix the culture in our industry to keep the diverse people coming from the pipeline.

 <a href="http://mitpress.mit.edu/books/unlocking-clubhouse" class="btn btn-large btn-inverse" style="width: 100px;"><span class="icon-bookmark icon-white"></span> Get it</a>